 - 1. Review the "Maintenance" section on the preceding pages and perform scheduled maintenance as necessary. - 2.
-Set the On/Off switch to OFF (O) and unplug unit. - 3.
-Turn the regulator counterclockwise and set the outlet pressure to zero. - 4.
-Remove the air tool or accessory. - Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
-Release safety valve ring. - Drain water from air tank by opening drain valve on bottom of tank.
+Set the On/Auto/Off lever to "OFF" and unplug unit. - 3.
+AWARNING Risk of Flying Objects.
+Pull the regulator knob out and turn counter-clockwise to set the outlet pressure to zero when removing hose or accessories to prevent hose backlash. - 4.
+Remove the air tool or accessory. - 5.
+Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
+Release safety valve ring. - 6.
+Drain water from air tank by opening drain valve on bottom of tank.

 AWARNING Risk of Bursting.
-Water will

-condense in the air tank.
+Water will condense in the air tank.
 If not drained, water will corrode and weaken the air tank causing a risk of air tank rupture.

-After the water has been drained, close drain valve by turning clockwise.
+7. After the water has been drained, close the drain or drain valve.